 TIS (Translating and Interpreting Service): 131 450 (If you don’t speak English or English is your second language and you need assistance and ask for the Office of the Australian Information Commissioner)

 ORIMA Research Website

-When visiting ORIMA Research’s website, the site server makes a record of the visit and logs the following information for statistical and administrative purposes:
+When visiting ORIMA Research’s website, we collect anonymous data to improve the users’ experience of our website.
+The site server makes a record of the visit and logs the following information for statistical and administrative purposes:

 - The user’s server address – to consider the users who use the site regularly and tailor the site to their interests and requirements;

 - The date and time of the visit to the site – this is important for identifying the website’s busy times and ensuring maintenance on the site is conducted outside these periods;

 - Pages accessed and documents downloaded – this indicates to ORIMA Research which pages or documents are most important to users and also helps identify important information that may be difficult to find;

 - Duration of the visit – this indicates to us how interesting and informative the ORIMA Research site is to candidates; the type of browser used – this is important for browser specific coding;

 - In order to optimize the ORIMA Research web site and better understand it’s usage, we collect the visiting domain name or IP address, Computer Operating System, Browser Type and Screen Resolution.